The Fediverse Desperately Needs Sustainable File Hosting

 Before delving into this topic, I feel I should briefly explain what the fediverse is.
 You know how a Gmail account can send an email to an Outlook account?
 That's because email uses a standard, open protocol.
 Anybody can run an email server and send emails to other email servers.
 The fediverse is the collection of social media services that operate on those same principles.
 For example, anybody can run a Mastodon (Twitter-like) server, and their toots (tweets) will be shared with other servers and vice versa.
 The fediverse is awesome.
 It's a lovely response to the myriad of problems that come with centralized social media.
 However, it has some major challenges, which brings me to the topic of this blog.

 The fediverse has a file hosting problem.
 Files, especially images and videos, are a core part of social media.
 When a user uploads a file to a centralized social network, its backed by the platform's extensive server infrastructure.
 These companies make huge investments to store and serve files at scale because keeping users engaged on their platform is profitable.
 Fediverse servers, on the other hand, are typically run by individuals without a profit motive.
-They're focued on serving their community and the greater good of the network.
+They're focused on serving their community and the greater good of the network.
 As a result, the average server has very limited resources yet still needs to deal with the scale of social media.
 Consequently, files uploaded to fediverse servers often load very slowly—or sometimes fail to load at all—when they receive high traffic across the network.

 Unfortunately, this issue goes beyond just file availability.
-Storing and serving files is often the biggest expense of running a fediverse server.
+Storing and serving files is sometimes the biggest expense of running a fediverse server.
 It's a cost that grows indefinitely, and donations from supportive users can only sustain it for so long.
 So what happens when expenses get out of hand?
 Server operators shut down the server.
 The recent shutdown of the botsin.space server highlights this issue well.

 File storage and bandwidth.
 These expenses will also only get more expensive over time.
 File bandwidth is the #1 charge on the monthly server bill right now.
 I live in fear of an AI scraper figuring out how to scrape all of these files and bankrupting me overnight. [...] expenses have always outpaced the donations, and while that's been fine with me for a long time, it's not sustainable.